brian6932/CC-Clean-Launcher/README.md

 - Under services, disable `Adobe Genuine Monitor Service (AGMService)` and `Adobe Genuine Software Integrity Service (AGSService)`
 - And again under services, set `AdobeUpdateService` to manual
 - These will reset everytime you update your CC programs, so make sure to set it each time
-- For a more permanent solution you can try to delete everything in: `C:\Program Files (x86)\Common Files\Adobe\AdobeGCClient` and then remove all user permissions, including system, so that the files don't restore, this only works for the AG Services.
-The AdobeUpdateService is a necessary one, so just make sure to set it to manually each time you update any CC programs
+- For a more permanent solution, you can try to delete everything in: `C:\Program Files (x86)\Common Files\Adobe\AdobeGCClient` and then remove all user permissions, including system, so that the files don't restore
+- The permanent solution only works for the AG services.
+The `AdobeUpdateService` is a necessary one, so just make sure to set it to manual each time you update any CC programs

 <!-- ### 2: